-We generated synthetic workload traces for each system using the workload models available in Parallel Workloads Archive [21].
-For generating the job arrival time, request size and run time, we use the model proposed by Lublin and Feitelson [22].
-This is a widely used model which employs a hyper-Gamma distribution for generating job runtimes, arrival times and requests sizes.
-To generate the user estimates of runtime, we used the model proposed by Tsafrir et.al.
-[23].
-This work observes that the number of common user runtime estimates at an HPC system is usually less than 20.
-Their model generates practically usable estimates which mimic the modality seen in real workloads.
+We generated synthetic workload traces for each system using the workload models available in Parallel Workloads Archive [15].
+For generating the job arrival time, request size and run time, we use the model proposed by Lublin and Feitelson [19]. arrival times and requests sizes.
+To generate the user estimates of runtime, we used the model proposed by Tsafrir et al. [20].
 The model requires two inputs: the maximum value of the user estimate at a system and the number of jobs for which the estimates are to be generated.
 For both XSEDE and NorduGrid, we obtained the maximum values of user estimates for each system from publicly advertised system information.

-In [33], Hart provides various summary statistics about the run times, job sizes and inter-arrival times of the production jobs in XSEDE/TeraGrid.
-For generating the workload, we generate traces for each system in the grid and merge them into a single workload with annotations for denoting the original submission system.
+In [21], Hart provides various summary statistics about the run times, job sizes and inter-arrival times of the production jobs in XSEDE/TeraGrid.
 We manually adjusted the parameters of Lublin and Tsafrir models to match the aggregate statistics of the synthetic workload with the reported XSEDE/TeraGrid statistics.
 Statistics of our synthetic workload match the characteristics reported by Hart.
 The average job runtime in our workload is 8.8 hours while the actual average runtime in TeraGrid is 9 hours.
 The average number of job arrivals at a system per hour is 3.22 in our workload, while the actual value is 3.27.